top of page

 FAMILY PIERIDAE

 Of the four subfamilies comprising this group, three are found within the Afrotropical realm: Pierinae, Coliadinae and Pseudopontiinae.
 All three subfamilies have species records found at Semuliki with a total of 37 species being recorded (Colotis aurigineus, Eurema brigitta and Mylothris agathina) being recently added since the checklist was published.
-This represents over a third of the 96 species recorded in Uganda (Davenport, 1996) but less than the 51 species recorded by Ducarme (2018) for the Ituri Forest in the DRC.
+This represents over a third of the 96 species recorded in Uganda (Davenport, 1996) but less than the 83 species recorded by Ducarme (2024) for the Ituri Forest and Semliki Valley of the DRC.

 MylothrisBelenois.JPG